Highlights and Achievements

 - Bar admissions in New York, Vermont, Colorado, and Washington

-Belluck earned a degree in sociology from the State University of New York (SUNY) Binghamton in 1989 and earned a law degree from SUNY Buffalo School of Law in 1994.
-He is a founding member of Belluck & Fox and has spent his entire career as an advocate for victims in personal injury and asbestos cases.
+Belluck earned a degree in sociology from the State University of New York (SUNY) Binghamton in 1989 and a law degree from SUNY Buffalo School of Law in 1994.

 Belluck began working with asbestos victims in 1999.
 In 2001 he was inspired by the needs of the families of 9/11 victims and spent six months volunteering his legal services with Trial Lawyers Care.

-Founding Belluck & Fox in 2002, he began focusing on personal injury and especially on asbestos cases.
+Founding Belluck & Fox in 2002, he began focusing on personal injury, especially asbestos cases.
 Belluck has won several notable cases on behalf of victims of asbestos exposure.
-These include $1 billion dollars in total settlements and a recent win of $12 million for a victim and $8 million for a victim’s widow.
+These include significant compensation for victims and their families.

-Also devoted to public service, Belluck was appointed to and now serves as the Chair of the New York State Commission on Judicial Conduct.
-He is a SUNY trustee and is on the advisory committee for the New York State Rockefeller Institute Center for Law and Policy Solutions.
+Also devoted to public service, Belluck was appointed to the New York State Commission on Judicial Conduct in 2008 and is now the chair.
+He has been a SUNY trustee since 2010 and has been on the advisory committee for the New York State Rockefeller Institute Center for Law and Policy Solutions since 2017.